evontay/move-the-ball/README.md

 # Move-the-ball
-A app to change colours and move a ball around the browswer using navigation buttons.
+An app to change colours and move a ball around the browswer using navigation buttons.

 ###Technology used
 - HTML